miner/herbert/README.md

 	           '{:a 2 :b foo :c [foo foo]})
     ; The & operator just means the following elements are found inline, not in a collection.
 	; In this case, we use it to associate the when-test with the single map constraint.
-The ; assertion says that number or items in the :c value must be equal to the value associated ; with :a.
+The ; assertion says that number of elements in the :c value must be equal to the value associated ; with :a.
 Notice that all the elements in the :c seq must be equal to the symbol associated ; with :b.
     ;=> true